jpieringer/javaquery/README.md

 apply plugin: JavaqueryPlugin

-tasks.register('javaquery', JavaqueryTask) {
+javaquery {
-    sourceDirs = sourceSets.main.java.srcDirs
-    auxClassPaths = sourceSets.main.compileClasspath
-    databaseUri = "bolt://localhost:7687"
+    databaseUri.set("bolt://localhost:7687")
 }
 ```

-which adds the `javaquery` task to your project.
+which adds the `javaqueryMain` task to your project, and one additional task for each other source set.
+To clear the database it also adds the `javaqueryClean` task.
 It can only run with Java >= 16.
-If the gradle build does not yet run
-on Java >=16 it can be configured via the system property `java16.home`.
+If the gradle build does not yet run on Java >=16 it can be configured via the system property `java16.home`.

 ```
-gradlew javaquery -Djava16.home="C:\Program Files\AdoptOpenJDK\jdk-16.0.1.9-hotspot"
+gradlew javaqueryMain -Djava16.home="C:\Program Files\AdoptOpenJDK\jdk-16.0.1.9-hotspot"
 ```

 ## Synopsis